rholdberh/pythonScripts/alzaParser/README.md

-The is the alza parser.
+This is the alza parser.
 The goal is to:
 From category in left menu Smart>Wearables get all products for categories in the menu(you can ignore sub categories)